On Kawara

-On Kawara (河原温, Kawara On) was a Japanese conceptual artist who lived in New York City from 1965.
+On Kawara (河原温, Kawara On) was a Japanese conceptual artist who lived in SoHo, New York City, from 1965 until his death.
 He took part in many solo and group exhibitions, including the Venice Biennale in 1976.

 Early life

 Kawara was born in Kariya, Japan on December 24, 1932.
 After graduating from Kariya High School in 1951, Kawara moved to Tokyo.
 Kawara went to Mexico in 1959, where his father was the director of an engineering company.
 He stayed three years, painting, attending art school and exploring the country.
 From 1962 to 1964 he moved back and forth between New York and Paris.
 He travelled through Europe before settling in 1965 in New York City, where he was an intermittent resident until his death.

 Work

-Kawara belonged to a broadly international generation of Conceptual artists that began to emerge in the mid-1960s, stripping art of personal emotion, reducing it to nearly pure information or idea and greatly playing down the art object.
+Kawara belonged to a broadly international generation of conceptual artists that began to emerge in the mid-1960s, stripping art of personal emotion, reducing it to nearly pure information or idea and greatly playing down the art object.
 Along with Lawrence Weiner, Joseph Kosuth, Hanne Darboven and others, Kawara gave special prominence to language.